markobozic346/next-13-app-trpc-drizzle-next-auth/README.md

 ```

-navigate to provided url from CLI, select `user` table on the UI, select user and change role to: either ADMIN or USER
+navigate to provided URL from CLI, select the `user` table on the UI, select the user, and change role to either ADMIN or USER

 ### Client fetching